gestimation/cifmodeling/README.md

-The code below specifies the Richardson model on the risk of diabetic retinopathy or macrovascular complications at 8 years (outcome.type=“SURVIVAL”).
+The code below specifies the Richardson model on the risk of diabetic retinopathy or macrovascular complications at 8 years (outcome.type=“survival”).
 Dependent censoring is adjusted by stratified IPCW method (`strata='strata'`).
 Estimates other than the effects of exposure (e.g. intercept) are suppressed when `report.nuisance.parameter` is not specified.